Free fun at the fair! Enjoy no-cost activities at the IL State Fair

 Saturday, Aug.
 20: Free children’s activities and entertainment at the Park Play Station.
 Sharpie tie-dye, craft projects, and science experiments will be available at the Pavilion near the Village of Cultures Stage from 11 a.m. to 3:30 p.m.
 Free entertainment–dancers, singers, and even zoo animals–will play from 11 a.m. to 6:30 p.m. on the Village of Cultures Stage.

 Sunday, Aug.
 21: LEGO Contest at the IL State Fair in the Expo Building.
 Kids ages 5 to 12 can register to participate in this free competition where their LEGO creations will be judged for prizes.
-LEOG kids will be provided.
+LEGO kits will be provided.
 Registration begins at 10 a.m., the competition begins at 10:30 a.m., and judging will take place at 11 a.m.

 Free admission deals